 - Applicant’s name and credentials

-- Applicant’s, department affiliation sponsoring institution, and contact information.
+- Applicant’s department affiliation and sponsoring institution

-- Contact information including mailing address, telephone number and email
+- Contact information including mailing address, telephone number, and email

 - Total funding amount requested